-53. Some mission personnel felt that the leadership did not effectively exchange information with subordinates.
-Senior leadership communication was sometimes perceived as limited to "informing" instead of "exchanging" with the working level.
+50. Senior leadership communication was sometimes perceived as limited to "informing" instead of "exchanging" with the working level.
 Examples included town hall meetings that were perceived as one-directional.
-Several managers asserted that much information was sent through internal communication systems, but that many staff members did "not have the culture of reading."
+Several managers asserted that information was sent through internal communication systems, but that many staff members did "not have the culture of reading".